ePyte/Farm-simulation/README.md

 # Visual representation
 The Field with the 10 Sheeps ('A' - 'J') and 5 Dogs ('1' - '5') are represented by characters and visable in the terminal.
-The Sheeps start in the beginning of the field and originally can choose 8 different Fields as a next step.
+The Sheeps start in the beginning of the field and originally can choose from the 8 adjacent different Fields as a next step.
 The Dogs influence the direction of the Sheeps.
+The Farm's each side has only one Gate where the Sheeps can leave.
+Each entity has its own respective thread.

 Starting Field example: